A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 If you’re looking for far-reaching views and coastal wilderness along with lots of stops and viewpoints the Fundy Trail is for you.
 Enjoy 21 lookouts, three waterfalls and beaches at four different places along the route.
 A suspension bridge, Flowerpot Rock and a sea captain’s burial ground are some of the other not to be missed sights.

-Before heading to the Fundy Trail, whether you’re biking or driving, fuel up in St. Martins as there is nothing to buy on the parkway itself.
+Before heading to the trail, whether you’re biking or driving, fuel up in St. Martins as there is nothing to buy on the parkway itself.
 It’s not a hardship with roadside stands offering tasty lobster rolls, ice cream cones and other high calorie but delicious fare.

-What you should know about biking the Fundy Trail
+What you should know about biking the trail

 I’d come to bike the Fundy Trail.
 Most people don’t.
 They drive it and there is a reason for that.